 What Are the Different Uses and Application Of Helical Piers and Piles?

 Helical piers offer many benefits.
 They help stabilize settling foundations, fix leaning chimneys, and repair cracked or bowed walls.
 The foundation is arguably the most important part of the home.
 It distributes the weight of your home to the soil below.
-Matthews Wall Anchor & Waterproofing Services recommends that only a registered engineer design and oversee the design and application of helical piers when used in foundation repair or new construction projects.
+Matthews Wall Anchor & Waterproofing recommends that only a registered engineer design and oversee the design and application of helical piers when used in foundation repair or new construction projects.

 How Are Helical Piers Installed?

 First, helical piers are hydraulically driven deep into the soil and the bearing strata.
 Second, we hand dig holes at each point and chisel the footer so it can be accessible.
 Next, we insert a spreader beam.
 It is placed beneath the foundation and attached to a bracket.
 After installing the spreader beam, we install a steel pipe that is placed in the footer hole for the hydraulic torque drive.
 The steel pipe is attached to a hydraulic drive and drills through the soil.
 Next, the helical extensions are inserted until the helical is secured into the soil.
 After the drilling process, the extra section of the pipe is removed.
 Brackets are placed in the correct position beneath the spreader beam.
 The bracket is placed directly onto the footer.
 The bracket is attached to the foundation and the footer.
 Lastly, the foundation is lifted.
 The weight of the home is moved from the damaged soil onto the helical piers and then the footer hole is filled in with soil.
 This process is repeated throughout the home’s perimeter.

 If you see signs of foundation failure, call the team at Matthews Wall Anchor & Waterproofing Services to see how our helical piers systems can help you.
 Contact us for a free inspection.